moduon/odoo-community.org/website/Contribution/CONTRIBUTING.rst

     may be used, to provide a direct link to the addon README, which includes proper credits (authors, contributors and theirs companies), and links to the relevant information on the OCA website.
 * Don't use your company logo or your corporate branding.
 Using the author and the list of contributors is enough for people to know about your employer/company and contact you.
+* Write everything in American English (en_US), as that is Odoo's base language.

 Version numbers
 ===============